Flamerson/flamerson/README.md

 ## Oiiii!
 Meu Nome é Flamerson 👋

-- Sou programador Fullstack - Javascript/Java/Php 😎
+- Software Developer FullStack Java - JavaScript 😎
-- Estou estudando Node.js e Typescript 💻
+- Using Lybraries SpringBoot - NodeJs - ReactJs - TypeScript💻
-- Gosto de Unity e Blender nas horas vagas 🎮
+- I like to do new projects and make games in my free time 🎮

 ---